-The star quarterback in college doesn’t always make it to the NFL.
+The college quarterback doesn’t always make it to the NFL.

-The childhood TV star often doesn’t make it to the big screen as an adult.
+The child actor often doesn’t make it to the big screen.

-If the past equaled the future, then your windshield would be of no use to you; you would simply drive your car with your eyes glued to the rearview mirror.
-But driving this way—only looking behind you—is a surefire way to crash.
+If the past equaled the future, then your windshield would be of no use to you; you would simply drive your car with your eyes glued to the rearview.
+But driving this way—looking only behind you—is a surefire way to crash.

-Instead it’s important to occasionally acknowledge your past—to check your rearview every once in a while—while staying focused on the road in front of you, staying focused on the moment at hand.
+Instead, it’s important to occasionally acknowledge your past—to check your rearview from time to time—while staying focused on the road in front of you.

 We’ve all made mistakes and bad decisions in the past.
 We are all human.
-We can take the lessons from those bad decisions and start a new future, starting with this moment.
+We can, however, take the lessons from those bad decisions and start a new future, starting with this moment.

 In fact, a more accurate snapshot of your potential future is the present moment.
 What you’re doing right now will shape your future far more than your past.
 And with every new moment comes a new present, a fresh start.